openHPI/TeachingTeamGuidelines/docs/bestpractices/quizdesign.md

 ![add section](../img/06/weekly_assignments.png)

-*Fig. 03: an example about weekly assignments*
+*An example about weekly assignments*
 </center>

 The performance of openHPI learners is measured with weekly assignments and a final exam.